 Have you tried maple sugaring?
-This sweet family-friendly event is only around for a few months of the year when the nights get below freezing and the day’s temps are above freezing.
+This sweet family-friendly event is only around for a few months of the year when evening temps are below freezing and the day’s temps are above freezing.
 At most of these spots, you’ll learn how to tap a tree, collect the maple sugar water and then get a lesson on how that is turned into the delicious syrup you can pour on your pancakes.
+Make sure you check dates, times and weather before you head out.

 The New Weis Center for Education, Arts & Recreation